 Examples: restaurants.com, cars.com, hotels.com

-It seems to me that category-defining companies tend to have plural names (like restaurants.com, defining the whole restaurant industry) whereas task-oriented companies tend to use singular words in their domain names (it’s Notion and not Notions; it’s Dropbox and not Dropboxes).
+Plural dictionary words belong to category-defining companies.
+Think restaurants.com, defining the whole restaurant industry.
+Compare it to more task-oriented companies, which tend to use singular words in their domain names (it’s Notion and not Notions; it’s Amazon and not Amazons)

 > Special case: names and surnames